Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 .. image:: ../_static/images/extensions/loops/replace-fit-loop.gif
     :alt: Animation showing how to replace a loop on the Trainer

-Entry loops: Fit, validate, test, predict
+Entry Loops: Fit, Validate, Test, Predict
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Trainer has four entry points for training, testing and inference, and each method corresponds to a main loop: